ManudattaG/d2d_code_challenge/README.md

 1. _folium_ -- A python package for visualizing maps that makes it easy to visualize data that's been manipulated in Python on an interactive leaflet map.
 It enables both the binding of data to a map for choropleth visualizations as well as passing rich vector/raster/HTML visualizations as markers on the map.

-2. _requests_ -- A python package to call REST APIs seamlessly and easily
+2. _requests_ -- A python package to call REST APIs securely and easily

 3. _geopy_ -- A python client for several popular geocoding web services which makes it easy to locate the coordinates of addresses, cities, countries, and landmarks across the globe using third-party geocoders and other data sources.